Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - **Sound Interrupt Mechanism**: AI automatic triggered sounds (`"normal"` and `"surprise"` tags) share the same interrupt group with player key press triggered sounds, newly played sounds will interrupt sounds playing in the same group
 - `"trigger_on_hurt"`: Automatically plays when the character takes damage (applies to all character types)
   - **Sound Interrupt Mechanism**: If a hurt sound is already playing, the new hurt sound will be skipped to avoid duplicate playback
+- `"trigger_on_hit_target"`: Automatically plays when the character hits a target (applies to all character types)
+  - **Sound Interrupt Mechanism**: If a hit sound is already playing, the new hit sound will be skipped to avoid duplicate playback
+- `"trigger_on_kill_target"`: Automatically plays when the character kills a target (applies to all character types)
+  - **Sound Interrupt Mechanism**: If a kill sound is already playing, the new kill sound will be skipped to avoid duplicate playback
+- `"trigger_on_crit_hurt"`: Automatically plays when the character takes critical damage (applies to all character types)
+  - **Sound Interrupt Mechanism**: If a hurt sound is already playing, the new hurt sound will be skipped to avoid duplicate playback
+- `"trigger_on_crit_dead"`: Automatically plays when the character dies from critical damage (applies to all character types)
+  - **Sound Interrupt Mechanism**: Before playing the death sound, all currently playing sounds will be stopped, then the death sound will play
+- `"trigger_on_crit_hit_target"`: Automatically plays when the character critically hits a target (applies to all character types)
+  - **Sound Interrupt Mechanism**: If a hit sound is already playing, the new hit sound will be skipped to avoid duplicate playback
+- `"trigger_on_crit_kill_target"`: Automatically plays when the character critically kills a target (applies to all character types)
+  - **Sound Interrupt Mechanism**: If a kill sound is already playing, the new kill sound will be skipped to avoid duplicate playback
 - `"idle"`: Characters with automatic playback enabled will automatically play idle sounds at random intervals
   - Play interval can be configured in `IdleAudioConfig.json`
   - Default interval is 30-45 seconds (random)